HitecCS/KDataflashParser/README.md

 ## Getting Started

-To parse a log use the wrapper class DataFlashParser, or you can use the main parsing classes `DFReaderBinary` or `DFReaderText` directly
+To parse a log use the wrapper class `DataFlashParser`, or you can use the main parsing classes `DFReaderBinary` or `DFReaderText` directly

-    val dfParser = DataFlashParser(filename) { pct : Int -> println("Percent $pct") }
+    val dfParser = DataFlashParser(filename) { pct : Int -> println("Percent indexed $pct") }

-To get a full list of every message in the log you can call `getAllMessages()`.
+To get a full list of every message in the log you can call `getAllMessages`.
 However, this can be quite expensive on the processor and memory.
 This is especially not recommended on Android as it will quickly hit the memory limit.

      val allDataFlashMessages : ArrayList<DFMessage> = dfParser.getAllMessages()

+If you'd like to get all the message of a specific message type you can use: `getAllMessagesOfType`

+    val mgsMessages : ArrayList<DFMessage> = dfParser.getAllMessagesOfType("MSG")

 If you only need access to certain data fields, you can get lists of every message which contains those fields like this: